DENVER -- We all know Coloradans love to stay active, but that may cause problems for our knees down the road.

 Dr. Wayne Gersoff says meniscus implants restore function similar to that of a natural, healthy meniscus.

 About 120 patients around the country are taking part of the study.
-Twelve people in Colorado had the procedure, including 58-year-old Kathleen Cohan.
+Twelve people in Colorado had the procedure, including 58-year-old Cathleen Cohan.

 "My favorite thing is backcountry skiing.
 I mountain bike, rock climb, a lot of hiking," said Cohan.